websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 * `sslTruststorePath`
 * `sslTruststorePassword`

-When you're finished configuring X-Pack Security, restart Elasticsearch.
+When you're finished configuring security, restart Elasticsearch.
 These steps require a full Elasticsearch cluster restart.

 ### Disable Elasticsearch Deprecation Logging

-Some Elasticsearch APIs used by Liferay's Elasticsearch 6 connector were deprecated as of Elasticsearch 6.6 and 6.7.
-This can result WARN log entries in Elasticsearch's deprecation log when Liferay is configured with Elasticsearch 6.8.x and X-Pack Security is enabled:
+Sometimes, Elasticsearch APIs used by Liferay's Elasticsearch connectors are deprecated.
+Even when there's no impact to the functionality required by Liferay, warning loge messages can result:

 ```
 [2019-07-16T14:47:05,779][WARN ][o.e.d.c.j.Joda           ] [